Originally written on June 3, 2016. Content was updated August 1, 2019.

 3. Collect Relevant Data and Information

 In marketing research, most of the data you collect will be quantitative (numbers or data) versus qualitative, which is descriptive and observational.
 Ideally, you will gather a mix of the two types of data.
 For example, you might run an A/B test on your website to see if a new pricing tier would bring in more business.
-In that research study, you might also interview seven customers about whether or not the new pricing tier would appeal to them.
+In that research study, you might also interview several customers about whether or not the new pricing tier would appeal to them.
 This way, you’re receiving hard data and qualitative data that provide more color and insight.

 When collecting data, make sure it's valid and unbiased.
-You would never ask a research interviewee, “You think that we should offer a higher pricing tier with additional services, correct?”
+You should never ask a research interviewee, “You think that we should offer a higher pricing tier with additional services, correct?”
 This type of question is clearly designed to influence the way the person responds.
 Try asking both open-ended and closed-ended questions (for instance, a multiple-choice question asking what income range best describes you).

 4. Analyze Data and Report Findings

-The problem, business environment, and trends are constantly changing, which means that your research is never over.
+The problems, business environment, and trends are constantly changing, which means that your research is never over.
 The trends you discovered through your research are evolving.
 You should be analyzing your data on a regular basis to see where you can improve.
 The more you know about your buyer personas, industry, and company, the more successful your marketing efforts and company will be.
 When you look at it that way, you should start to wonder why so many organizations don’t budget time and resources for marketing research.

 Of course, there is a lot more to the marketing research process than these five core steps, but these are enough to get you started.
 Good luck, and be sure to share any tips you have discovered for conducting marketing research!